 We always recommend you have at least one staging environment with the same configuration and perform the upgrade there, before you upgrading the production cluster.

 Go to the cluster and click EDIT CLUSTER.
 The cluster page is displayed as dialog.

-Click save and wait until Kublr upgrades cluster.
-It will change status to “Updating”
+Save changes and wait until Kublr upgrades cluster.
+It will change status to “Updating”.

-After the upgrade is complete, the cluster should return to “Running” state
+As upgrade is complete, the cluster returns to the “Running” state